carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 Then you can create your library and app projects as usual.
 But there are a couple of gotchas around interdependencies that aren't very well-documented.
 I recommended way up at the start of this post to tell Rye to use the [PDM build backend](https://backend.pdm-project.org/) because it handles this situation slightly better than the the default [Hatch](https://github.com/pypa/hatch), although this might not be the case for long.

 The core complexity is this: you have a single virtual environment, so everything is installed and available all the time.
 If `libA` has `pydantic` as a dependency, in your _local development_, `appA` will be able to import pydantic as well; but in _production_ (which we'll cover in a bit) it definitely won't.
-In addition, you shouldn't try to do `rye add ../libA` from `appA`, as that's a relative path and pip will get mad if you try to do that.
-So what do you do?
+In addition, you shouldn't try to do `rye add libaA --path ../libA` from `appA`: it will work but it will use the absolute path to that lib, which means it won't work for anyone else.
 ### Testing dependencies in isolation
 The first thing is to make sure that your PR CI process runs its tests with the correct non-global dependencies installed.
 This is very simple: in the Github Actions workflow, instead of using Rye, just use plain pip as you did in the Dockerfile:
 ```yml